INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Bruce Kulick will always be best known for his long career as lead guitarist for rock icons KISS.
-Bruce replaced his short lived predecessor Mark.
-St John in 1984 and during the next twelve years he did several tours with them and recorded six studio albums including: ASYLUM, CRAZY NIGHTS, HOT IN THE SHADE, REVENGE and CARNIVAL OF SOULS.
-When KISS surprisingly decided to re-unite the original line up in 1996 it meant that Bruce’s (and Eric Singer’s) days were then over with KISS.
+Bruce replaced his short-lived predecessor Mark.
+St John in 1984 and during the next twelve years he did several tours with them and recorded six studio albums including ASYLUM, CRAZY NIGHTS, HOT IN THE SHADE, REVENGE, and CARNIVAL OF SOULS.
+When KISS surprisingly decided to reunite the original line up in 1996, it meant that Bruce’s (and Eric Singer’s) days were then over with KISS.
 Bruce then formed a brand new band called UNION with former Mötley Crue/Scream vocalist John Corabi.
 The band released two highly acclaimed studio albums UNION in 1998 and then BLUE ROOM in 2000 before they slowly disbanded.
 Bruce created another project in 1999 with John, bassist Karl Kochran and his former KISS colleague Eric Singer.
-The project was simply called ESP (Eric Singer Project) and that line up released the covers only album called LOST AND SPACED later the same year.
+The project was simply called ESP (Eric Singer Project), and that line up released the covers only album called LOST AND SPACED later the same year.
 In 2001 Bruce decided to join legendary American band Grand Funk Railroad and has been touring with them since then.
-Bruce’s first solo album AUDIODOG was also released in 2001 and it included Brent Fitz (UNION) playing drums on the whole album.
-The second solo album TRANSFORMER was released in 2003 and it included again Brent Fitz and John Corabi doing some vocals.
+Bruce’s first solo album AUDIODOG was also released in 2001, and it included Brent Fitz (UNION) playing drums on the whole album.
+The second solo album TRANSFORMER was published in 2003, and it included again Brent Fitz and John Corabi doing some vocals.
 At the moment Bruce is working hard on his third solo album which will be titled BK3.
 He’s also involved with a new project called Monster Circus.
-Grand Funk Railroad is doing another tour in the summer and in addition to all that Bruce is appearing at a great number of KISS EXPO’s and guitar clinics all around the world.
+Grand Funk Railroad is doing another tour in the summer and in addition to all that Bruce appears at a great number of KISS EXPO’s and guitar clinics all around the world.
 Bruce was kind enough to give some time to us after returning home from the highly successful ESP European tour.

 MONSTER CIRCUS AND NEW SOLO ALBUM BK3